flawed-hooman/Text-Summarisation/README.md

 # Extractive text summarization
-various ways to summarise text using the libraries available for Python
+Various ways to summarise text using the libraries available for Python :
   1. pyteaser
   2. sumy
   3. gensim